about

 • Reverse engineering uniquely barcoded magnetic beads for linked-read DNA sequencing

 In my spare time, I like tinkering with small buildables, reading, taking photos of 木洩れ日 (komorebi, the sunlight filtering through trees), walking aimlessly, and charging my phone.
 I occasionally discuss things I like and work on @voidshapes.
-DMs there are the fastest way to reach me, but if you prefer email:
+For inquiries, you can reach me at:

 hello (αt) stacy.li